Welcome to Nursery

 Snack Time

 The Nursery participates in the School Fruit and Vegetable Scheme.
-Each child is provided with a piece of fruit and a carton of milk that they are free to choose during a session.
+Each child is provided with a piece of fruit and a carton of milk.
 Water is always available and accessible to the children.
-During snack time the children converse with the other children and their adults, perhaps talking about what they have done that day, or what they like doing at home.
+During snack time the children chat with their friends, and their adults, talking about what they have done that day, or what they like doing at home.
 There are also opportunities to experience different snacks that promote independence too – buttering toast and hot cross buns is a firm favourite!

 Ways to help your child